lrisviel/markdown/README.md

 ![gif0](https://raw.githubusercontent.com/lrisviel/markdown/master/github/gif0.gif)

 The new tool, color anchor, enable you to control the color of your painting with great stability.
-In most cases, you can use this tool to control the global color of the painting.
+In most cases, you can use this tool to control the global color of the painting. **In most cases, casting the color anchors should be your first step.**

+After this step, you should get a color draft like this: